-- This product contains Sodium Azide (NaN3).
-At product concentrations Sodium Azide has not been categorized as hazardous.
-Sodium Azide may react with lead or copper plumbing to form potentially explosive metal azides.
-Upon disposal flush with large amounts of water to prevent build-up of metal azides in plumbing. - DAB has been classified as a suspected carcinogen and can cause skin irritation upon contact.
-Wear appropriate personal protective apparel.
+- DAB has been classified as a suspected carcinogen and can cause skin irritation upon contact.
+Wear personal protective apparel.
 Avoid contact with clothes and exposed skin.
 In case of accidental skin exposure, flush with water immediately.
-Consult a physician if required. - 3.
-Specimens, before and after fixation, and all materials exposed to them should be handled as if capable of transmitting infection and disposed of with proper precautions.
-1 - 4.
-Consult local and/or state authorities regarding recommended method of disposal - 5.
-Microbial contamination could produce erroneous results - Do not ingest or inhale any reagents.
+Consult a physician if required. - 2.
+Consult local and/or state authorities regarding recommended method of disposal - 3.
+Microbial contamination could produce erroneous results - 4.
+Do not ingest or inhale any reagents.
 Reagents may cause irritation, avoid contact with eyes and mucous membranes.
 If reagents contact these areas, rinse with copious amounts of water.
 Wear disposable gloves when handling reagents. - There is no expressed or implied warranties which extend beyond this datasheet.
-StatLab is not liable for personal injury, property damage or economic loss caused by this product. - Do not use past expiration date printed on the vial.
-The user must validate any storage conditions other than those specified on the package insert.
+StatLab is not liable for personal injury, property damage or economic loss caused by this product.

+Do not use after expiration date stated on the vial.
+The user must validate any storage conditions other than those specified in the package insert.